Are Calvinists foolish?

 Here is the candid testimony of a convert to Calvinism: “Short version, I was raised ‘Arminian’ although I believed myself to be ‘Calvinist’ because I believed in Eternal Security.
 Later in life - after becoming an adult - someone suggested that ‘regeneration precedes faith’.
 I knew that to be false, so I went to bat for the truth.
 Every time I stepped up to knock down these heresies, I got a face full of Scriptures that seemed, for the life of me, to say that Man is depraved at his core, that God chooses who He will save based on His own purposes, not the ones being saved, and that when God moves, no one can stop Him.
 I kept swinging, but after awhile I realized I had lost the battle.
 Overcome with Scripture and unable to disagree with the logic, I found myself engulfed by a sense of awe that grace could be so large, and a sense of awe that God could be so sovereign.
 Never before had these two features loomed so large.”
 (Studylight.org, emphasis mine)

 The reality is that this person was never raised “Arminian.”
-He was raised as a non-Calvinist, totally unaware of what Arminianism actually taught.
-Ultimately, man’s depravity is affirmed, but unfortunately, to the detriment of the power of the Gospel which is able to save sinners.
-(Romans 1:16; James 1:21) Similarly, the basis for whom God chooses is shifted away from those in Christ (Ephesians 1:4) and is routed into the unsearchable, hidden counsels of God.
-Although Calvinism is functionally logical, it is nevertheless biblically inaccurate.
+He was raised non-Calvinist, unaware of what Arminianism actually taught.
+Ultimately, man’s depravity is affirmed, though to the detriment of the power of the Gospel which is able to save sinners.
+(Romans 1:16; James 1:21) Similarly, the basis for whom God chooses is shifted away from those in Christ (Ephesians 1:4) and is routed to the unsearchable, hidden counsels of God.
+So although Calvinism is functionally logical, it is nevertheless biblically inaccurate.
 While there is no doubt that Calvinism solves the riddle of man’s ways, the question is whether it truthfully represents God’s ways.
 God says: “‘For My thoughts are not your thoughts, Nor are your ways My ways,’ declares the LORD.”
 (Isaiah 55:8)

 Continuing: “I gave up the fight.
 I won’t do battle anymore, but I am pretty well ‘snared’ by the ‘Scripture and evident reason’ that has forced me against my desires to acquiesce to God’s sovereignty and finally made me comfortable enough to allow myself to be called ‘a Calvinist’ (although I still despise the term).
 In the course of my battle, my mother was swept along as well, and she has surrendered, too, but my father, raised a Presbyterian, is still a ‘one pointer’.
 We, however, never do battle over it.”
 (Studylight.org, emphasis mine)

-I love to hear testimonies, and I find great value in learning how people think and reason.
-In this example, the convert felt led to acquiesce, in reality though, not so much to Gods sovereignty, but to Calvinistic speculations of Gods sovereignty.
+I enjoy testimonials, and find value in learning what makes people tick.
+In this example, the convert to Calvinism felt led to acquiesce to Gods sovereignty, or perhaps their speculations on Gods sovereignty.
 This is why I often caution: Lean not on thine own sovereignty speculations, but in all your ways acknowledge His Word, and He will direct thy doctrine.

 Continuing: “Considering my life and my circumstances and my biblical conclusions, you are offering to move me from a rational theology, a confident hope, an assurance that God is absolutely in control when the world around me looks out of control, and an assurance that God can and will save a wretch like me, to the certainty that I am forever damned and, well, too bad, He tried but I wouldn’t let Him.”
 (Studylight.org, emphasis mine)

 In examining this pro & con, while the [con] conclusion did not make a lot of sense, the initial [pro] sentiment, very much did.
-Calvinism has offered this individual a logical Christianity, confidence that as the elect, he cannot fall away, and the assurance that God is in absolute control of everything than happens in the world.
-The attraction that I felt to Calvinism was the God does not play dice with the elect in terms of who He wants to save, like David, and who He wants to perish, like Goliath.
-I envisioned the Calvinist perspective that God created certain people to perish, in order to mold and develop the elect.
-It made sense, it was rational, and I too, bought it, until I honestly considered 2nd Peter 3:9.
-As it turns out, God doesn’t create Fillers, Extras and Stand-Ins in order to service the eternally royal ones.
-God wants everybody saved.
+Calvinism offered this individual a logical Christianity, and confidence that as “the elect,” he cannot fall away, with the assurance that God is in absolute control of everything that happens in the world.
+The attraction that I felt to Calvinism was that God does not play dice with the cosmos, in terms of “the elect” that He desires to save (like David), and the “non-elect” that He desires to perish (like Goliath).
+I envisioned the Calvinist perspective as Utilitarian, in which God created certain people to perish, out of a need to mold and develop “the elect.”
+It made sense, and it was rational.
+So I too had bought into it, that is, until I honestly considered 2nd Peter 3:9.
+As it turns out, God doesn’t create Fillers, Extras and Stand-Ins on the stage of life, in order to service the eternally royal ones.
+God, for His part, desires that everyone become saved.
 The fact is that God does a lot of things that are different than what my nature and what my limited perspective would deem the best choice.
 The fact is that I would not have stooped to redeem man.
-Instead, I would have cut off Adam & Eve and started over, and this time, without that horrible tree.
+Instead, I would have cut Adam & Eve off, and started over, and this time, without that horrible tree.
 But I’m not God, and His ways are not my ways, and I need to be ever cognizant of that fact.
 That is why the Bible must trump our own sovereignty speculations.

 Another Calvinist, who similarly states that he used to be an Arminian, but who never really was, being formerly a mere non-Calvinist, on account of being completely uninformed of Arminian Theology, was handed a one-sided explanation of an assortment of Bible verses, and now claims that his investigation is complete, despite having never even explored the alternative, and being completely confident of the accuracy of Reformed Theology, is ready to move on.
 Therefore, I feel justified in quoting him this Proverb: “He who gives an answer before he hears, it is folly and shame to him.”
 (Proverbs 18:13)